 Steve St. Angelo's excellent world physical silver demand chart shows a powerful 4x increase during the last decade.
 This "trend in motion" will continue.

 Realize that the blockchain and gold (+silver) will coexist.

-Yes, the current hyperbolic rise in bitcoin may be side-tracking some funds that otherwise would find a home with precious metals (though there has been no major outflow from metals' ETFs).
-But in this writer's view, an even bigger reason is that some long-term holders have developed a level of fatigue waiting for metals to rise while the stock market and bitcoin seem to be on a never-ending run.
-This, in spite of the fact that gold is actually up around 10% in 2017.
+Yes, the current hyperbolic rise in Bitcoin may be side-tracking some funds that otherwise would find a home with precious metals (though there has been no major outflow from metals' ETFs).
+But in this writer's view, an even bigger reason is that some long-term holders have developed a level of fatigue waiting for metals to rise while the stock market and Bitcoin seem to be on a never-ending run.
+This is even though gold is up around 10% in 2017.

 (I will) state adamantly that blockchain will increase demand for gold.
 Indian investors will seek to put a portion of their huge blockchain profits into physical gold because they are essentially mandated to do so by their Hindu religion.
 Western investors will do the same when the stock market finally rolls over.

 If gold-backed blockchain currency goes mainstream, demand for gold would increase even more significantly, and do so in a sustained way.

 How you can apply "Mind like Water"

 Step back from the "noise" (charts, talking financial heads, and top callers) that blurs your vision.
 Work your plan by continually adding – via dollar cost averaging, regular buying, or "taking some money off the table" from other winnings and plowing it into precious metals.
 Let your mind (and emotions) rest on the picture above and you'll achieve a level of clarity most others will not.
 Be right.
 Sit tight.